 “ Thereupon Joshua struck and killed them, and hanged them on five trees, where they remained hanging until evening.
 At sunset they were removed from the trees at the command of Joshua and cast into the cave where they had hidden; over the mouth of the cave large stones were placed, which remain until this very day.”

-Comment: In the above passages the guilty party was put to death first, and than displayed in a tree. reflect again on the following passage.
+Comment: In the above passages the guilty party was put to death first, and then displayed in a tree. reflect again on the following passage.

 ACTS 5:30 (King James Version)